fubar/jrac/README.md

     statusCode: {number} HTTP status code
     headers: {Object} HTTP response headers.
 All keys are lower-case.
     data: {Object} The JSON-decoded response body
-}
+    rawBody: {String} If JSON-decoding of the response body fails, this property will contain it un-parsed }
 ```